-Vascular surgery training is a 2-year program at Ochsner Clinic Foundation.
+Vascular surgery training is a 2-year program at Ochsner Health.
 A prerequisite for entry into the program is the completion of 5 years of accredited training in General Surgery.
 The Vascular Surgery fellowship is designed to provide extensive exposure to vascular diseases and prepare the fellow for the examination for the American Board of Surgery Vascular Surgery Certificate.

 The management of vascular disease has evolved into a hybrid specialty combining both endovascular as well as classical open techniques for the correction of vascular disease.
 The vascular fellowship at Ochsner has embraced the importance of extensive endovascular training and since 1996 has formally incorporated these aspects of training into the fellowship program.

 Welcome to our webpages highlighting the Ochsner vascular surgery fellowship.

 As the management of vascular disease has rapidly evolved into a hybrid specialty combining both open and techniques, the vascular fellowship at Ochsner Health aims to train vascular fellows in all the fundamentals of vascular surgery while applying evolving techniques.
 Our fellowship is a two-year, ACGME-approved program structured in the traditional 5 + 2 training paradigm with one fellow per year.
 The program offers the first year fellow protected time to initiate clinical research projects, which he or she can continue through the end of the second year of fellowship with the aim of presenting at regional and national meetings.